SpaceagencyArchitects/SpA_Styleguide/content/notes/1_Documentation Codex/1a_Principles/Sheet Numbering.md

 The **Sheet Types designator** organizes drawings into categories - generally from most general to most specific or specialised.
 Since plans are most helpful to see the overall design of the project, they come first.
 Elevations and sections are a bit more specific and come next followed by details and schedules, which are the most specific type of drawings.

 Sheet Types designators used for spaceagency drawings are:
-0 - General: Symbol legend, abbreviations, general notes 1 - Plans
+- 0 - General: Symbol legend, abbreviations, general notes
+- 1 - Plans (including Floor, Roof, Ceilings, Electrical)
-2 - Elevations
+- 2 - Elevations
-3 - Sections
+- 3 - Sections
-4 - Large Scale Drawings: plans, elevations, sections (NOT details) 5 - Details
+- 4 - Large Scale Drawings: plans, elevations, sections (NOT details, eg. stairs, metalwork)
+- 5 - Details
-6 - Schedules and Diagrams
+- 6 - Room Layouts and Elevations
-7 - User Defined
+- 7 - Door and Window Schedules
-8 - Room Layouts and Elevations
+- 8 - Finishes Schedules
-9 - 3D drawings: isometric, perspective, photos
+- 9 - 3D drawings: isometric, perspective, photos

 The final component of the sheet number is the two-digit **sequence number**, which is between 01 and 99.
 The sequence numbers do not have to be sequential so that space may be left within the set for future additions.